-Tending your own vegetable garden is surely one of the most relaxing and satisfying pastimes, taking care of it day by day and following it through the cycle of the seasons.
+It goes without saying, tending your own vegetable garden is one of the most satisfying pastimes and a great way to reconnect to the cycle of nature, following it through the passing of seasons.
 With a little effort, anyone can do it.
 You just need to take a few simple precautions, especially if it’s your first attempt – and as spring is here, now is the perfect time to get your fingers green!

 Making your own vegetable garden at home: seven tips from seed to harvest

-- Plant choice: It is best to choose native species of local origin, which will have developed and diversified by adapting to the climate and soil type of your area.
+It is best to choose native species of local origin, which will have developed and diversified by adapting to the climate and soil type of your area.
+You will contribute to preserving your local food biodiversity!
 If you’re cultivating a food garden on a terrace you might also want to choose plants that look pretty.
-If the climate allows it, cherry tomatoes make a good choice, and they can also serve all kinds of last-minute uses in the kitchen, as a snack to go with drinks, to top a buffalo mozzarella pizza or to add a splash of color to a salad.
+If the climate allows it, cherry tomatoes make a good choice, and they can also serve all kinds of last-minute uses in the kitchen, or as a snack to go with drinks.
 Not to mention aromatic herbs like basil, rosemary and mint are useful in the kitchen as well as deliciously scented.

-- Tools: You don’t need many tools to tend your garden, but they should be maintained carefully and used with awareness.
-If you have a garden on your balcony you might not need anything more than a trowel for transplanting plants, a small fork for moving the soil around and ventilating it, gardening shears, covering, a watering can, and some string!
+You don’t need many tools to tend your garden, but they should be maintained carefully and used with awareness.
+If you have a garden on your balcony you might not need anything more than a trowel for transplanting plants, a small fork for moving the soil around and ventilating it, gardening shears, covering, a watering can, and some string

-- Harvest: When the plants finally produce their eagerly awaited fruit, it is time for the harvest.
+When the plants finally produce their eagerly awaited fruit, it is time for the harvest.
 However, don’t let yourself get carried away by enthusiasm and risk ruining all your previous care and attention.
-The plants mustn’t be pulled up in their entirety; instead, just take a few leaves or fruits at a time, so as to extend their life and productivity.
+The plants mustn’t be pulled up in their entirety; instead, just take a few leaves or fruits at a time, so as to extend their life and productivity!

 So what are you waiting for?